yiyangc1999/yiyangchen.github.io/index.md

 Department of Biophysics, Supervisor: [Qiong Yang](http://www-personal.umich.edu/~qiongy/)

+Prof. Yang and the group members discovered from the single cell oscillation experiment results that some phenotypes of cell form autonomous oscillator while others do not.
+Thus, I helped to develop immunofluorescent method to distinguish the different phenotypes.
+What I did are listed as below:

 - Developed two-color immunofluorescent protocols for Ntla and Tbx16 in both zebrafish embryos and cell dispersals to identify the types of oscillating cells and non-oscillatory cells removed from the tailbud
 - Determined different experimental conditions for embryo and cell dispersion systems after continuous trails
 - Distinguished oscillating cells in different phenotypes: PSM, Progenitor, and Somite by the common images and Z-stack images taken by confocal microscope